-A power of attorney in Pennsylvania is a legal document that allows an individual (the "principal") to appoint another person (the "agent" or "attorney-in-fact") to act on their behalf in financial and legal matters.
+A power of attorney in Pennsylvania is a document that allows the "principal" to appoint the "agent" to act on their behalf in financial and legal matters.
 The principal can give the agent broad authority to handle all of their affairs, or they can limit the agent's authority to specific tasks or transactions.

 Don't put your loved ones in an impossible position of trying to guess your health care wishes.
 Draft your living will and your exact and specific health care wishes will be known by your health care agents, and in turn, followed by any health care providers.
 In Pennsylvania, a living will can be updated by creating a new document that revokes any previous living wills.
 You may also destroy the previous living will if you wish.